St Mary's Cathedral, Auckland: History

 The original intention had been to build the church in stone, but the plan had been rejected as too expensive.
 Mountfort seems to have ignored the perishable and limited qualities of wood, and built a vast church worthy of the finest stone.
 St Mary's covers an area of 9,042 sqft and has architectural features normally associated only with the great medieval cathedrals of Europe.

-Bishop William Cowie instigated the decision to make St Mary's the cathedral church during 1887, and the first part of the church, consisting of the chancel and three bays of the nave was consecrated and used from 1888.
+Bishop William Cowie instigated the decision to make St Mary's the cathedral church in 1887, and the first part of the church, consisting of the chancel and three bays of the nave, has been consecrated and used since 1888.

-The church was completed to its present state by the addition of the four final bays and consecrated in 1898.
+The church was completed to its present state with the addition of the four final bays and consecrated in 1898.
 It was Mountfort's final large-scale work.

-Externally the most noticeable architectural features of the long rectangular building are the numerous gables of the mostly single-story structure.
-The gables, often placed above lancet shaped windows, serve to accentuate the Gothic motifs.
-This is particularly evident on the exterior of the altar tribune where three tall narrow windows rise up into the gables themselves, the tribune itself is three sided, the wooden construction making the traditional Romanesque curve in stone impossible.
+Externally, the most noticeable architectural features of the long rectangular building are the numerous gables of the mostly single-story structure.
+The gables, often placed above lancet-shaped windows, serve to accentuate the Gothic motifs.
+This is particularly evident on the exterior of the altar tribune, where three tall, narrow windows rise up into the gables.
+The tribune itself is three sided, with the wooden construction making the traditional Romanesque curve in stone impossible.

-The opposing end of the church containing the principal entrance, displays the full height of the building with one large gable, containing not only ground floor windows but two levels of clerestory windows above.
+The opposing end of the church, containing the principal entrance, displays the full height of the building with one large gable, containing not only ground-floor windows but two levels of clerestory windows above.
 The gable here slopes at two angles.
 The architect's reasoning for this was to increase the height of the gable at the façade's centre, rather than allow it to rise uniformly according to the width of the building.
 This central steeper roof pitch increased the ceiling height to the central aisle, as would be found over the central aisle of a true Gothic cathedral.
-However, the resultant effect has been to create a gable which appears as though designed to bear the weight of heavy snow falls.
-In an area where snow does not occur this gives the façade, with its protruding decorated architrave above the first clerestory, an almost whimsical Swiss chalet atmosphere, which adds greatly to the building's individuality.
-Almost a hundred years later this feature was subtly suggested in the corresponding roofline of the new cathedral nave.
+However, the resultant effect has been to create a gable that appears to be designed to bear the weight of heavy snowfall.
+In an area where snow does not occur, this gives the façade, with its protruding decorated architrave above the first clerestory, an almost 'whimsical Swiss chalet atmosphere', which adds greatly to the building's distinctness.
+Almost a hundred years later, this feature was subtly suggested in the corresponding roofline of the new cathedral nave.

-In 1982 St Mary's Church was moved into the precinct of the Cathedral of the Holy Trinity, a major feat of engineering when the church was transported across the road and turned through 90° onto its present site.
+In 1982, St Mary's Church was moved into the precinct of the Cathedral of the Holy Trinity, a major feat of engineering when the church was transported across the road and turned 90° onto its present site.